Saṃyutta Nikāya

 The wise gets to feel no feeling,

-also happily also sufferingly, he is very learned indeed.
+also happily also sufferingly, also he learned a lot.

 And this, of the steadfast with the commoner,